 My formal training is in Church Music.
 I hold a MA in Music with an emphasis in Church Music and Liturgy and also have a Master of Divinity in Theology.
-For most of my professional career I have served as a Director of Music and Liturgy and I continue to serve as Organist at Gates Presbyterian Church in Gates, NY (a suburb of Rochester, NY).
+For most of my professional career I have served as a Director of Music and Liturgy and I continue to serve as Organist and Worship Coordinator at Gates Presbyterian Church in Gates, NY (a suburb of Rochester, NY).
 I also was an Assistant Editor in the New York City office of Oxford University Press.
 There I copyedited manuscripts of piano, organ, choral, and orchestral music in preparation for publication.
 While in New York City I served as a Supertitle Associate for New York City Opera.
 In this capacity I cued the supertitles (translated projections during operas).
 In addition to my work at New York City Opera I also cued supertitles for Juilliard Opera, Mostly Mozart Festival, Marilyn Horne Foundation/Weil Institute at Carnegie Hall, Lincoln Center Presents, and the Bard Summer Festival.
 And in my “down-time” I continued to make things chipping away at things on my “crafting bucket list”.

 I finally decided to start quilting around 2007 by taking classes at The City Quilter in New York City.
 Well it wasn’t long before I was hooked.
 I soon started going to “summer camp” attending Quilting by the Lake – and this has become annual summer tradition.

 In 2010 I entered the McCalls Design Star competition and I was one of the 8 finalists.
 Soon after that I began having patterns published in various magazines and also began designing patterns for various fabric companies.
 In 2011 I was chosen by HandiQuilter to be part of their advertising campaign.
 In 2015 I was part of the Aurifil Design Team and designed a block for the month of April.
 You can download that pattern HERE.
 I have most recently designed patterns for Stof Fabrics from Denmark for the their stall at the 2017 & 2018 H&H Trade Show in Cologne Germany.
 Both of these quilts patterns were subsequently published in the German Magazine Patchwork Professional